Parable of the Renegades

 "Hmm...?
 Why is that?"
 Rio slightly tilted her head in confusion.

-"This used to be the guest room," Lucas revealed, as he waved a hand across the space of the vicinity.
+"This used to be the guest room," Lucas revealed, as he cast a hand across the space of the vicinity.
 "Now, it's a gymnasium."

 Rio was enamored with everything the room contained, especially the sparring mat.
 Putting her shifty eye on Lucas when his back was turned, Rio was for some reason, looking forward to giving him a first-hand experience of all sorts of things on that.

-Moving on, Lucas and Rio climbed back up the stairs, returning to the living room before climbing another set of stairs to go to the house's second floor.
+Moving on, Lucas and Rio climbed back up the stairs and returned to the living room before climbing another set of stairs to go to the house's second floor.

 They stopped when they were in front of a snowy white door somewhere down the hall.
 Lucas tried to turn its knob, but it wouldn't budge.